Configuration Validation with Large Language Models: Introduction

-In this paper, we present an exploratory analysis on the feasibility and effectiveness of using \llms like GPT and Codex for \confvalid.
-Our goal is to empirically evaluate the promises of leveraging LLMs to develop effective configuration validators and to understand the challenges.
-As a first step, we empirically evaluate \llms as \confvaliders, without additional fine-tuning or code generation.
-We focus on basic misconfigurations (those violating explicit correctness constraints) which can potentially be detected by LLMs directly.
-We do not target misconfigurations specific to the execution environments or correct configuration changes triggering bugs in the code.
-We discuss how to further build on this work to detect those in \S\ref{sec:discussion}.
+In this paper, we present a first analysis on the feasibility and effectiveness of using \llms such as GPT and Claude for \confvalid.
+As a first step, we empirically evaluate \llms in the role of \confvaliders, without additional fine-tuning or code generation.
+We focus on basic misconfigurations (those violating explicit correctness constraints) which are common misconfigurations encountered in the field~\cite{yin:sosp:11}.
+We do not target environment-specific misconfigurations or bugs triggered by configuration (\S\ref{sec:discussion}).

-To this end, we develop \fw, an LLM-empowered configuration validation framework. \fw takes a configuration file or a file diff as the input; it outputs a list of detected \misconfigs along with the reasons that explain the misconfigurations. \fw integrates different LLMs such as \gptdavinci, \gptturbo, and \gptfour. \fw devises effective prompt engineering with few-shot learning based on existing configuration data.
-Additionally, \fw validates and aggregates the outputs of LLMs to generate validation results, coping with known hallucination and nondeterminism of LLMs.
-A key design principle of \fw is separation of policy and mechanism---it implements different mechanisms to support various policies. \fw can serve as an open framework for experimenting with different prompt engineering approaches, training datasets, and validation and aggregation methods.
+To do so, we develop \fw, an LLM-empowered configuration validation framework. \fw takes a configuration file or a file diff as the input; it outputs detected \misconfigs along with the reasons that explain them. \fw integrates different LLMs such as GPT-4, Claude-3, and CodeLlama. \fw devises effective prompt engineering with few-shot learning based on existing configuration data. \fw also validates the outputs of LLMs to generate validation results, coping with the hallucination and non-determinism of LLMs.
+A key design principle of \fw is separation of policy and mechanism. \fw can serve as an open framework for experimenting with different models, prompt engineering, training datasets, and validation methods.